 SOURCE: U.S. Bureau of the Census.
-State and Local Government Finances, 2010, data available by internet.
+State and Local Government Finances, data available by internet.

-SECTIONS OF THE OFFICIAL CODE OF GEORGIA: Chapter 9 of Title 48.
+SECTIONS OF THE OFFICIAL CODE OF GEORGIA ANNOTATED: Chapter 9 of Title 48.

-1Additional local taxes may apply.
-2A surcharge is also applied to motor carriers.
+&lt;sup>1Includes local taxes, if applicable.
+A surcharge is also applied to motor carriers.